 If you would like to discuss further our position on this bill, please contact David Horowitz at 212-587-4025 #11 or at horowitz@mediacoalition.org.

-We ask you to protect the First Amendment rights of all the people of Louisiana and reject H.B.
-1259 as passed by the House.
+We ask you to protect the First Amendment rights of all the people of Louisiana and reconsider H.B.
+1259.